 As a rule of thumb, it is good for an investor to remember – the lower the risk of the project, the lower the expected yield.
 And if you are considering investing in real estate that offers a 20%+ yield per annum, be sure to be very critical about the contents of the project before investing.
 Most likely it is not a secured project meaning a significantly higher risk level for the investor.

 So, be sure not to look at just the yield but rather the investment.
 It is important to always know what you are investing in, who you are trusting your money with and to be realistic in terms of expectations.

 My Experience with Real Estate Crowdfunding

-Before we talk about my favorite real estate crowdfunding sites in 2021, let me remind you that I’ve been investing in real estate through online platforms since 2015, and I’ve used many platforms targeting various geographical regions.
+Before we talk about my favorite real estate crowdfunding sites, let me remind you that I’ve been investing in real estate through online platforms since 2015, and I’ve used many platforms targeting various geographical regions.

 On average, my returns have been around 5-7% per year.

 Investments in the UK have also not provided me with much joy, but apart from the Lendy scam, the other platforms have been quite well managed and the big issue with property in the UK has been the Brexit event which was quite unexpected and threw everything off the rails.

 On the other hand, the Baltics have provided some excellent returns, and this is what I consider to be the hottest real estate market in Europe at the moment.
 The German and Austrian markets have also provided me with stable returns – these are mature markets and the platforms in these countries tend to be run by serious and ethical people.